-- 4> In the text in exercise 2, find the expressions defined below.
+- 4 In the text in exercise 2, find the expressions defined below.
 Then write your own sentences using the expressions.

 - 1 praise as the best solution to a problem

-- 2 the negative aspect of something 🙇
+- 2 the negative aspect of something

-- 3 there are numerous benefits 🕰
+- 3 there are numerous benefits

-- 4 focus on, usually a specific goal 🙇
+- 4 focus on, usually a specific goal

-- 5 shared compromise for a common goal An
+- 5 shared compromise for a common goal

 - 6 resist or resent outside control

-- 7 all-or-nothing approach in business or sports 🙇
+- 7 all-or-nothing approach in business or sports

-- 5) In your notebook, complete the sentences with the words below.
+- 5 Complete the sentences with the words below.
 Check your answers with the highlighted phrases in exercise 2.